WSU Spokane Campus banner

 President & CEO

-Greater Spokane Incorporated
+Greater Spokane Inc.

 Alisha Benson is the Chief Executive Officer (CEO) for Greater Spokane Incorporated (GSI).
 Alisha has been with GSI for 12 years.
 During her time at GSI, she has held roles as Chief Strategy & Business Development Officer, COO, VP of Education & Workforce, Executive Director of Spokane STEM, and Membership Director.